renebarto/baremetal/doc/05-console-uart1.md

   - C bit to 0: this will flag access to L1 cache as non cacheable
   - A bit to 0: this will not check for memory alignment in EL1 / EL0
   - M bit to 0: this will disable MMU translation for EL1 / EL0
+  - In short, most access from EL0 level is trapped, and moved up to EL1.
+EL1 however can perform these operations.
 - Line 80-81: We set the value 0x03c4 into the first parameter, and write this to the register `spsr_el2` (Saved Program Status Register (EL2), see [ARM architecture registers](cpu/ARM-architecture-registers.pdf), page 1743).
 This register will hold the programs state for when an exception moves to EL2 state.
 The value written will set the following bits: